APogue/APogue.github.io/_posts/posts/2024-10-25-Protest-activities-UC-State-policy.md

 updated_date: 2024-10-25 1:45 PM
 ---

-Thesis: Policy that works requires *balance*.
+Thesis1: Policy that works requires *balance*.
 Anti-discrimination education that serves everyone.
 Policing that targets the actual problems that are occurring using the appropriate amount of resources.
 Free speech that acknowledges anti-discrimination laws.

-Umbrella responses unfairly targets certain groups, chills free speech, and leaves certain members of the community vulnerable to continual harm.
+Thesis2: Umbrella responses unfairly target certain groups, chill free speech, and leave certain members of the community vulnerable to continual harm.